binnes/Node-RED-container-prod/Packaging Node-RED apps in containers/README.md

 3. Commit and push the change to git
     * switch to the git side panel
-    * stage the change to the flows.jon
+    * stage the change to the flows.json
     * commit the change
     * switch to the Commit History section of the side panel
     * click the up arrow to open the Manage remote branch popup